circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Setting an Environment Variable in a Container

-To set environment variables at the container level, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#docker--machine--macosexecutor).
+To set an environment variable in a container, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#docker--machine--macosexecutor).

 ```yaml